Maleic anhydride: Uses

-Maleic anhydride is used in many applications.

 Plastics & resins

 Around 50% of world maleic anhydride output is used in the manufacture of unsaturated polyester resins (UPR).
-Chopped glass fibers are added to UPR to produce fiberglass reinforced plastics that are used in a wide range of applications such as pleasure boats, bathroom fixtures, automobiles, tanks and pipes.
+These resins are used in diverse applications such as vehicles, construction, furniture, and machinery.
+Chopped glass fibers are added to UPR to produce fiberglass reinforced plastics.

 Maleic anhydride is hydrogenated to 1,4-butanediol (BDO), used in the production of thermoplastic polyurethanes, elastane/Spandex fibers, polybutylene terephthalate (PBT) resins and many other products.

 Curing agents

 Diels-Alder reaction of maleic anhydride and butadiene and isoprene gives the respective tetrahydrophthalic anhydrides which can be hydrogenated to the corresponding hexahydrophthalic anhydrides.
 These species are used as curing agents in epoxy resins.
 Another market for maleic anhydride is lubricating oil additives, which are used in gasoline and diesel engine crankcase oils as dispersants and corrosion inhibitors.
 Changes in lubricant specifications and more efficient engines have had a negative effect on the demand for lubricating oil additives, giving flat growth prospects for maleic anhydride in this application.